theNewDynamic/oregonsadventurecoast.com/content/adventure/untamed-dunes.md

 Adventure seekers can go off-road ATVing, hiking, horseback riding and camping.
 With the Pacific Ocean, lakes, ponds, and streams, you can even be an amphibious adventurer!

 You'll find the largest riding area at the Oregon Dunes between Spinreel Campground and Horsfall Road, just a few miles north of North Bend and Coos Bay.
 Forest Service Campgrounds with sand access to the Dunes include Spinreel, Riley Ranch, Horsfall and Horsfall Beach.

-Check out our [Equipment Rent & Buy](/equipment-rent-and-buy) page to find Dune Buggies and ATV's for rent.
+Discover the thrill of exploring the great outdoors with our diverse range of [Dune Buggies and ATV's available for rent](/equipment-rent-and-buy)!
+And for more details visit our dedicated [ATV & Motorsports adventure page](/atv-motorsports).
+Unleash your inner explorer today!

 ![Sandboarding on the Oregon Coastal Dunes](/img/sandboarding-695x322.jpg)